mharrison7787/Xbot/README.md

-# Xbot
+# Xbot - Dr. X Discord Bot

 A bot to send quotes from Professor Xie to your Discord server.
-Currnenlty Quote Bank: 33 total quotes
+Current Quote Bank: 33 total quotes